ct-pham/COMP4511/README.md

 ### View with Expo Go App

-Scan the QR code in the terminal to view the app.
+Scan the QR code in the terminal with your device's camera to view the app.
 You will need the Expo Go app from the app store.

 ### View with Emulator

+Start your emulator of choice in android studio for android devices or on mac for ios devices.

+###The recommended devices are:

+* `Google Pixel 6`
+* `iphone 13/14`
+* `iphone 13/14 pro`